 The number of violent extremist attacks committed across the world has increased sharply in recent years.
 And there are more attacks on schools and students than ever before.

-Violent extremism refers to the use of violence, in line with an ideological commitment to achieve political, religious, or social goals.
+Violent extremism refers to the use of violence in line with an ideological commitment to achieve political, religious, or social goals.
 These violent acts can be carried out by any individual or group from a range of beliefs and ideologies.

 Curriculum: Curricula should encourage multiple viewpoints and develop critical thinking skills.

 Teachers, schools and educational institutions: Teachers should be recruited to represent a diverse range of social and ethnic groups and differing views within a society.
-Schools should create an atmosphere of tolerance and harmony, and engage with the community, religious and political institutions, and provide a safe space to everyone including minorities.
+Schools should create an atmosphere of tolerance and harmony, and engage with the community, religious and political institutions, and provide a safe space to everyone, including minorities.

-The INEE Education Policy Working Group (EPWG), with support from partners, has compiled a catalogue of resources on education and preventing violent extremism (PVE).
 This database contains over one hundred resources (articles, studies, research reports, books) on education and violent extremism.
 The aim of this catalogue is to make resources on PVE and education readily available to practitioners, academics, and all those working in the field of education in fragile and crisis-affected contexts.

 For the user’s convenience, INEE has organized the information by searchable fields including year of publication, author, organization, region/country of focus (if any), and keywords.
 While the catalogue includes a thorough list of existing literature in this field, it is by no means exhaustive.
 This is a live database, and INEE encourages those interested to continue feeding into the catalogue by sharing valuable resources via email: firstname.lastname@example.org.